flashcarts/nds-index/_card/r4dspro-com.md

 - kernel: "r4dspro.com v1.50: SD:/_system_/cheat.dat"
 ---

-This flashcart will use BL2CK OS as it is Acekard 2 based.
-It will not use AKAIO.
+This flashcart supports BL2CK OS as it is Acekard 2 based.
+It is not compatible with AKAIO.
 This flashcart is currently being sold on AliExpress without a label.
 Sleep mode is not functional on this cart and multi-block DLDI does not work correctly and can cause filesystem corruption.
 The included BL2CK OS download has been modified to use single-block DLDI to fix this.

 Do not attempt to run YSMenu on this flashcart, doing so will cause it to **brick**!